Healthy pregnancy diet do’s and don’ts

 Best pregnancy food choices

-Diet during pregnancy is focused on keeping the mother healthy and maximizing the healthy development of the baby.
+Diet during pregnancy is focused on keeping the mother healthy and maximising the healthy development of the baby.
 Pregnant women are encouraged to eat a balanced diet that consists of fresh fruits and vegetables, lean protein, whole grains and dairy products – all of which are rich in the nutrients most needed at this time.

 Foods to avoid during pregnancy